 - a.
-The United States expressly disclaims all responsibility or liability to the non-Federal entity or third persons (including but not limited to contractors) for the actions of the non-Federal entity or third persons resulting in death, bodily injury, property damages, or any other losses resulting in any way from the performance of this award or any subaward, contract, or subcontract under this award. - b.
-The acceptance of this award or any subaward by the non-Federal entity does not in any way constitute an agency relationship between the United States and the non-Federal entity or the non-Federal entity's contractors or subcontractors.
+The United States expressly disclaims all responsibility or liability to the recipient, subrecipient, or third persons (including but not limited to contractors) for the actions of the recipient, subrecipient, or third persons resulting in death, bodily injury, property damages, or any other losses resulting in any way from the performance of this award or any subaward, contract, or subcontract under this award. - b.
+The acceptance of this award or any subaward by the recipient or subrecipient does not in any way constitute an agency relationship between the United States and the recipient or subrecipient or the recipient's or subrecipient's contractors or subcontractors.